Jump-start or Accelerate Your International Growth

 The Houston District Export Council (HDEC) mission is to help foster U.S. economic growth and create American jobs by stimulating and facilitating the export of goods and services from companies located in Southeast Texas.
 Its members and associate members represent an extensive array of manufacturers, service companies, export facilitators, educators, professional advisors and government agencies,.

-Mayor’s Office of International Affairs and Development (MOIAD)
+Mayor’s Office of Trade and International Affairs (MOTIA)

 Pannell Kerr Forster of Texas, P.C.
 (PKF Texas)

-PKF Texas has served the international middle market for more than 31 years with tax, assurance and business advisory services, both in-bound and out-bound businesses.
-PKF Texas has access to global international resources through our associations with PKF International and the Leading Edge Alliance.
-We have recently launched International Healthy Start®, a tailored menu of services to ensure that your new or growing international business is served and advised effectively and efficiently, from basic accounting services to complex international tax and accounting compliance and advice.
-PKF Texas is involved with and connected to each of the international resources discussed in this Route to Profits®.
+PKF Texas has served the international middle market for more than 32 years with tax, assurance and business advisory services, both in-bound and out-bound businesses.
+PKF Texas has access to global international resources through our associations with PKF International, Allinial Global and the Leading Edge Alliance.
+Our International Healthy Start® program, is a tailored menu of services to ensure that your new or growing international business is served and advised effectively and efficiently, from basic accounting services to complex international tax and accounting compliance and advice.
+PKF Texas is involved with and connected to each of the international resources discussed in this article